30 day money back guarantee. Cancel for full refund, keep the audit report.

 Why It Matters for Brokers

 The billing method affects the agency's cash flow, workload, and client relationship dynamics.
 Direct bill reduces administrative burden but delays commission receipt and removes the agency from the billing relationship.
 Brokers should understand the trade-offs and choose the billing method that best serves both the agency's operational needs and the client's preferences.
+While direct bill simplifies cash flow management for the agency, it reduces the agency's control over the client payment experience and eliminates the float that agency bill provides, which can be meaningful for agencies with large premium volumes.

 Real-World Example